joseAcevesG/phishingMailAI/README.md

 ## Try the App

-The app is deployed at <https://phishingmailai.onrender.com>, and this video shows it off <link>
+The app is deployed at <https://phishingmailai.onrender.com>, and this video shows it off <https://res.cloudinary.com/dbdvgci4w/video/upload/v1743474875/FishingMail_eqesvg.mov>

 ## Initial Prompt and Cursor Response